alex-whan/codewars/README.md

 # codewars

-A collection of coding challenges and solutions from CodeWars.
+A collection of coding challenges/katas and solutions from CodeWars.